Video Monetization

 Pricing

-Note: this is pricing specifically for Muvi One; if you’re interested in other products, be sure to visit Muvi’s site to get the details.
+Note: This is pricing specifically for Muvi One; if you’re interested in other products, be sure to visit Muvi’s site to get the details.

 Monthly cost (paid annually)$339$1,274$3,315Custom

-Extra cost per app (paid annually)$254$424$424Custom
+Extra cost per app per month (paid annually)$254$424$424Custom

 Hosting (monthly)100GB bandwidth, 100GB storage, 20GB encoding500GB bandwidth, 500GB storage, 100GB encoding1TB bandwidth, 1TB storage, 200GB encoding2GB bandwidth, 2TB storage, 400GB encoding